 Before enrolling in any type of education degree program, it’s a good idea to research the specific requirements for the state where you plan to teach.
 Make sure that the degree program you choose will enable you to meet the requirements to become a qualified teacher.

 Although a bachelor’s degree is often the minimum requirement, along with a teaching license, some teachers choose to earn a master’s degree.
 It’s not always necessary to earn a master’s degree immediately after graduating with a bachelor’s degree.
-Instead, individuals may earn their teaching license and land their first teaching job before returning to school to earn a master’s degree within a specified time period.
+Instead, individuals may earn their teaching license and land their first teaching job before returning to school to earn a master’s degree.

 How Can I Advance My Career as a Teacher?

-There are a number of ways in which working professionals in education can advance their careers or explore other, related opportunities.
+There are a number of ways in which working professionals in education can position themselves to possibly advance their careers or explore other, related opportunities.
 Some K–12 teachers decide that they would like to move on to higher education.
 If you think you might like to pursue a high-level administrative role at a post-secondary institution or a position as a college professor, you may need a doctoral degree.

 School counselors may need to have a master’s degree in school counseling.
 In addition, school counselors who work within the public school environment may be required to have a state-issued credential, such as a license or certification.
-Employers of school counselors often prefer to hire individuals who have prior teaching experience, so this career can be a good choice for teachers who are passionate about uplifting and inspiring their students.
+Employers of school counselors often prefer to hire individuals who have supervised experience, such as an internship.1

 Other opportunities for career advancement are as follows: